Daniel Grindstaff & The Uptown Troubadours Release Anticipated Self-Titled Album – Available Now!

 Biography

-Over the years, banjo extraordinaire Daniel Grindstaff has carved out his own path in the Bluegrass, Americana and Country industries.
-Along the way, he’s shared the stage with some of his biggest musical heroes, appeared countless times at the iconic Grand Ole Opry and made several national television appearances.
+2-time IBMA nominated banjo extraordinaire Daniel Grindstaff has carved out his own path in the Bluegrass and American music.
+Along the way, he has shared the stage with some of his biggest musical heroes, appeared countless times at the iconic Grand Ole Opry and made several national television appearances.
 A native of East Tennessee, he has performed across the United States and Canada with some of the very best in Bluegrass, Acoustic, and Country music.

 As the years followed, Grindstaff kept forging along, releasing new music of his own and doing what he loves, which is performing for fans.
-With a musical career that covers hundreds of appearances on the coveted stage of the Grand Ole Opry (as recent as 2024 with Daily & Vincent), national television appearances on Fox News morning show “Fox & Friends,” Smithsonian Folklife Festival, CMA Music Fest in Nashville, hundreds of live concerts, and many studio recordings, Daniel Grindstaff’s musical career and accomplishments speak for themselves, and he’s just getting started!
+With a musical career that covers hundreds of appearances on the coveted stage of the Grand Ole Opry (as recent as 2025 with Daily & Vincent and Ricky Skaggs), national television appearances on Fox News morning show “Fox & Friends,” Smithsonian Folklife Festival, CMA Music Fest in Nashville, hundreds of live concerts, and many studio recordings, Daniel Grindstaff’s musical career and accomplishments speak for themselves, and he’s just getting started!

 "Three Arrows" by Daniel Grindstaff is a wonderful representation of who he is a banjo player and man.
 Solid, tasteful, grounded in the essentials, with something valuable to say.
 I've been a fan of his for a long time. ” - Kristin Scott-Benson (5-time IBMA Banjo Player of the Year)